erikvanoosten/metrics-scala/docs/Testing.md

 ### Fresh registries

 During unit testing it is common to many times instantiate the service class that is being tested.
-This is a problem if your service defines a gauge or a health check (see note at bottom); you can not register multiple of those under the same name.
+This is a problem if your service defines a gauge or a health check; you can not register multiple of those under the same name.

 Here is an example.
 The service class `Example` defines a gauge: